Openings and events around the region

 W 11–5, Th–F 11–8, Sa & Su 10–5

 Free and open to allOngoing: In East Asian art, non-human subjects have long been represented with agency, coexisting alongside their human counterparts.
 Experience this inclusive and collaborative relationship in Attitude of Coexistence: Non-Humans in East Asian Art.
-Opening January 18: Cara Romero: Panûpünüwügai (Living Light) presents a thematic examination of Romero’s complex and layered images, which celebrate the multiplicity, beauty, and resilience of Native American and Indigenous experiences.
-This is Romero’s first major solo exhibition.
+Ongoing: Cara Romero: Panûpünüwügai (Living Light) presents a thematic examination of Romero’s complex and layered images, which celebrate the multiplicity, beauty, and resilience of Native American and Indigenous experiences.
+This is Romero’s first major solo museum exhibition.

 - Lamont Gallery